 Bison is underrated, where beef is usually the chosen meat.
 Most meats will come in at about 17-27 grams of protein in 3 ounces.
 However, bison has 17 grams of super lean protein in 4 ounces.
 "This is a great source of lean protein, B-vitamins, zinc, selenium and iron," says Magryta.
 Many people do not get enough iron, which can lead to illnesses like anemia.
 Mixing in a bison or lean ground beef can help you meet your iron and protein needs.

 The Unhealthiest Proteins

 "Many people use store-bought yogurt as a quick meal because it contains protein.
-While there are healthy yogurts available most commercial yogurts have little protein and are often loaded with sugars especially if they say low fat on the label," says Evans.
+While there are healthy yogurts available, most commercial yogurts have little protein and are often loaded with sugars especially if they say low-fat on the label," says Evans.
 Sweetened yogurt even makes our list of 10 foods that have more sugar than a glazed donut.
 So, don't be fooled here.
 He says to opt for healthy Greek yogurt, instead, and look for few ingredients and a culture for probiotics on the label.

 The food itself may sound like treason to artisan cheese lovers.
 "While real cheese can fit into the healthy animal products category and does have good protein, most American's eat processed or manufactured cheese," says Evans.
-"Real cheese can be expensive—especially the range fed, organic real cheese, so manufactures make cheese, which like the processed meats, contain little cheese and are mostly made from processed oils and colored to look like cheese," he warns.
+"Real cheese can be expensive—especially the range fed, organic real cheese, so manufactures make cheese, which, like the processed meats, contain little cheese and are mostly made from processed oils and colored to look like cheese," he warns.
 Go for the real deal instead.
 It'll taste better, too.
 Add our 6 healthiest cheeses to your shopping list.